info@growingsmiles.co.uk

 The NHS website is always a good source of evidence-based information.
 Their information can be found here.
 Head and neck cancers and many other conditions can impact your ability to swallow.
 This can impact your health further if you are not getting enough nutrients.
 Dieticians and speech and language therapists can help.
 You may find this recipe book helpful.

-Food and Cancer.
-A NO-NONSENSE, EVIDENCE-BASED GUIDE can be downloaded free from here.
+A NO-NONSENSE, EVIDENCE-BASED GUIDE for people with cancer in their 20’s and 30’s can be downloaded free here.
 Trekstock, young adult cancer support has produced a guide to everything you might be asking about how what you put into your body affects it during cancer treatment and beyond.

 Back to Healthy Tips for Happy Teeth and Oral Health